kubernetes/enhancements/keps/sig-node/3953-dynamic-node-resize/README.md

 In a typical Kubernetes environment, the cluster resources may need to be altered due to following reasons:
 - Incorrect resource assignment during cluster creation.
 - Increased workload over time, leading to the need for additional resources in the cluster.
-- Decreased workload over time, leading to resource underutilization in the cluster.

 To handle these scenarios, we can:
-- Horizontally scale up or down the cluster by adding or removing compute nodes.
+- Horizontally scale up the cluster by adding compute nodes.
-- Vertically scale up or down the cluster by increasing or decreasing node capacity.
+- Vertically scale up the cluster by increasing node capacity.
 However, currently, the workaround for capturing node resizing in the cluster involves restarting the Kubelet.

 Dynamic node resizing will provide advantages in scenarios such as:
 - Handling resource demand with a limited set of nodes by increasing the capacity of existing nodes instead of creating new nodes.
-- Creating or deleting new nodes takes more time compared to increasing or decreasing the capacity of existing nodes.
+- Creating new nodes takes more time compared to increasing the capacity of existing nodes.

 ### Goals